googlefonts/colr-gradients-spec/colr-gradients-spec.md

 // Index of the first variation record in the variation index map or
 // variation store if no variation index map is present.
-// A record with N variable fields finds them at VarIdBase+0, ...,+N-1
+// A record with N variable fields finds them at VarIdxBase+0, ...,+N-1
 // Use 0xFFFFFFFF to indicate no variation. typedef uint32 VarIdxBase;

-template <typename T>
-struct Variable
-{
-  T      value;
-  VarIdx varIdx; // Use 0xFFFFFFFF to indicate no variation.
-};

 // Color structures